Generalization (learning): Fear generalization

 One of the earliest studies about fear generalization in humans was conducted by Watson and Raynor (1920): the Little Albert experiment.
-In their study, an infant known as Little Albert was exposed to various kinds of animals, none of which elicited a fear response from Little Albert.
-However, after 7 pairings of a white rat and the sound of a hammer clanging against a steel bar (which did elicit a fear response), the 11-month old child began to cry and try to get away from the white rat even without the loud noise.
+In their study, an infant known as Little Albert was exposed to various visual stimuli, including several kinds of animals, none of which elicited a fear response from Little Albert.
+However, after 7 pairings of a white laboratory rat and the sound of a hammer clanging against a steel bar (which elicited a fear response), the 11-month old child began to cry and try to get away from the white rat even without the loud noise.
 Months later, additional trials showed that Little Albert had generalized his fear response to things that were similar to the white rat, including a dog, a rabbit, and a fur coat.

 Brain regions involved in fear generalization include the amygdala and the hippocampus.
-The hippocampus seems to be more involved in the development of context fear generalization (developing a generalized fear for a specific environment) than stimulus fear generalization (such as Little Albert’s acquisition of a fear response to white, furry objects).
+The hippocampus seems to be more involved in the development of context fear generalization (developing a generalized fear for a specific environment) than stimulus fear generalization (such as Little Albert's acquisition of a fear response to white, furry objects).
 The amygdala, which is associated with all types of emotional responses, is fundamental in developing a classically conditioned fear response to either a stimulus or the context in which it is found.